 HEMORRHAGIC GASTROENTERITIS (HGE)

-he term "hemorrhagic gastroenteritis" basically means inflammation of the stomach and intestine with bleeding.
-It is a non-specific condition that could be seen in patients with parvovirus infection, pancreatitis, inflammatory bowel disease or any number of other conditions but when the term "HGE" is used, it usually refers to a more specific canine syndrome and is an entity in and of itself.
+The term "hemorrhagic gastroenteritis" basically means inflammation of the stomach and intestine with bleeding.
+This kind of bleeding inflammation might be seen in patients with parvovirus infection, pancreatitis, inflammatory bowel disease or any number of other conditions but when the term "HGE" is used, it usually refers to a more specific canine syndrome and is an entity in and of itself.
+To clarify terminology, "HGE" has been renamed "AHDS" which stands for "Acute hemorrhagic diarrhea syndrome."
+Because this change in nomenclature is recent, you may hear veterinary personnel using either term but, regardless, they are referring to the specific syndrome which we will now describe.

-"Hemorrhagic gastroenteritis" (now renamed "acute hemorrhagic diarrhea syndrome" or "AHDS") is a potentially life-threatening intestinal syndrome of the otherwise healthy dog which manifests as sudden onset bloody, watery diarrhea.
-The symptoms are extremely dehydrating, often much more than might be expected from the amount of diarrhea, and if it is not promptly treated, the dog can go into shock.
+Acute hemorrhagic diarrhea syndrome is a potentially life-threatening intestinal condition of the otherwise healthy dog which manifests as sudden onset bloody, watery diarrhea.
+The symptoms are extremely dehydrating, often much more than might be expected from the amount of diarrhea, and if it is not promptly treated, the dog can go into shock and can die.

 Smaller dog breeds seem to have a predisposition towards AHDS though any dog can be affected.